13 Ways To Eat Cottage Cheese

 Cottage Cheese Smoothies

-While protein powder, greek yogurt, fairlife chocolate milk, and peanut butter are popular options for protein sources in smoothies, let’s not forget about cottage cheese.
-Its mild yet creamy flavor makes it the perfect addition to different smoothies a peaches and cream smoothie!
-Here are a few recipes:
+While protein powder, greek yogurt, fairlife chocolate milk, and peanut butter are popular options for protein sources in smoothies, let’s not forget about cottage cheese in smoothies.
+Its mild yet creamy flavor makes it the perfect addition to smoothies like a strawberry and cottage cheese smoothie or a creamy peach and cottage cheese smoothie recipe.

-I like to add cottage cheese to both boxed mac and cheese as well as homemade high protein mac and cheese recipe because it makes the pasta sauce a bit creamier and a whole lot more nutritious.
+I like to make cottage cheese pasta recipes, like my homemade high protein mac and cheese recipe, because it makes the pasta sauce a bit creamier and a whole lot more nutritious.
+You can also easily add cottage cheese to pasta like boxed Mac and cheese for a boost in nutrition.
 Plus, your kids will still love it!

 Don’t stop at cottage cheese mac and cheese though because you can also make a cottage cheese alfredo, protein creamy mushroom, or stir it into many of your other pasta sauce recipes like I did with this one pot sausage and tortellini with spinach.